40 Years of Fighting for Political and Economic Equity

-Forty years ago, the Westchester Black Women’s Political Caucus, Inc., the brainchild of Alice Scott, Senator Ruth Hassell-Thompson and other pioneering Black women within Westchester County, New York, collaborated with like-minded women, who shared a vision for improving socioeconomic conditions within their communities of color.
-Fair and equal access to jobs, housing, daycare, and capital were goals established and all agreed the path to success was through the Ballot Box, the constitutional power of the VOTE, and by gaining electoral and appointed positions within state and local government.
+Forty years ago, the Westchester Black Women’s Political Caucus, Inc., the brainchild of Alice Scott, Joan Mosley and other pioneering Black women within Westchester County, New York, collaborated with like-minded women, who shared a vision for improving socioeconomic conditions within their communities of color.
+Most notably, Senator Ruth Hassell-Thompson, May Morgan Robinson, others, agreed fair, equal access to jobs; housing, daycare, capital, were achievable goals by using the power of our collective VOTE and the Ballot Box to force change.

 Ms. Ronnie A. Cox